pubkey/rxdb/orga/before-next-major.md

 Atm we have duplicate code.
 Most of the graphql replication code can be switched out with the general replication plugin.
 Also we then could support bulk-push methods and replicate multiple changes from the local to the remote in the push replication.

+## Ensure deterministic sorting.
+The PouchDB RxStorage does not automatically add the primary key to a queries sort options.
+But this must be done to ensure deterministic sorting and to ensure the event-reduce algorithm works exactly the same on each storage.
+Adding the sort field creates errors because we cannot sort over non-indexes stuff.
+So maybe we should fix this at the index creation.

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument